I’m Dreaming of a White Christmas Holiday Home Tour – Part I Front Porch and Entry

 I found my wreath and garland already flocked.
 I’m really pleased that it is heavily flocked.
 It makes it look really snowy!
 Then I embellished it with some faux seeded Eucalyptus.
 You’ll find touches of this all over my home this year.
 A light pink satin ribbon completes the look.

-I added my old sled (not quite sure it’s considered vintage yet so we’ll just say old for now), vintage ice skates and old ski poles.
+I added my old sled (not quite sure it’s considered vintage yet so we’ll just say old for now), vintage ice skates (view here to learn about figure skate vs hockey skate and which one is the best) and old ski poles.
 The good thing about these items is that they can stay up for awhile after Christmas for winter decor.

 Things just get lighter and brighter when you come inside.
 I recently painted my walls white to match the trim and I’m loving it.
 I added more flocked garland and alpine trees that I used spray flock on.
 And a fluffy layer of snow for the alpine forest floor.